 - Cost of living in Toledo is 13% below the national average.

-- Niche.com says Toledo is one of the best places to live in Lucas County (where Toledo is located) and gives the city strong ratings for nightlife, diversity, and family living.
+- Niche.com says Toledo is one of the best places to live in Lucas County (where Toledo is located) and gives the city strong ratings for cost of living and nightlife.

 - Attractions in Lucas County include the Toledo Museum of Art, Toledo Zoo, Lake Erie and the Maumee River, and a vast network of forests and wetlands.